 Corrected entry: Why do they make Russ and Audrey sleep in the same bed in the spare bedroom when Ellen's parents get to sleep in separate bunks on Russ' bunk bed?
 This makes absolutely no sense.

-New this month Correction: Couple of reasons: Audrey may have had a fit at the idea of sleeping in her brother's room, and also the grandparents may not be sharing a bed anymore.
+Correction: Couple of reasons: Audrey may have had a fit at the idea of sleeping in her brother's room, and also the grandparents may not be sharing a bed anymore.
 Many older folks (my grandparents included) stop sharing a bed as they get into advanced age due to one partner's nighttime habits disturbing the other.

 Corrected entry: When the grandparents are all sleeping and snoring in the chairs, the TV is showing the Macy's Thanksgiving Day parade which is shown on Thanksgiving Day.
 Not a week before Christmas.